rails/sprockets-rails/README.md

 Nuke `public/assets`.

+**`rake 'assets:generate_nondigests[app_sdk.js, app_sdk.css]''`**

+Will generate non-digest files of the files passed in the parameters of the task (`app_sdk.js` and `app_sdk.css` in the example above).
+Useful if you need some of your assets to be available for developers outside of your application (Javascript SDK for example).

+Remember that it's your responsibility to deal with cache expiration for those assets.

 #### Customize

 If the basic tasks don't do all that you need, it's straight forward to redefine them and replace them with something more specific to your app.